voirinprof/voirinprof.github.io/_pages/en/index.md

     Miscellaneous
     :::secondblock
       AI
       :::thirdblock
-      QGis
+      Testing
       :::thirdblock
-      Tests
-      :::thirdblock
 </pre>

-We hope you enjoy our site and find it useful in your geomatics projects in Python.
-Please feel free to contact us if you have any comments or suggestions for improving our site.
+I hope you enjoy the site and find it helpful for your Python geomatics projects.
+Feel free to contact me if you have any feedback or suggestions to improve the site’s content.

 <style>

 pre.mermaid {

-  border: 2px dashed #eaeaea;   /* bordure */
+  border: 2px dashed #eaeaea;   /* border */
-  padding: 20px;             /* espace interne */
+  padding: 20px;                /* inner spacing */
-  border-radius: 10px;       /* coins arrondis */
+  border-radius: 10px;          /* rounded corners */
-  overflow: auto;            /* scroll si besoin */
-  /* font-family: "consolas" */
+  overflow: auto;               /* scroll if needed */ /* font-family: "consolas" */
 }

 pre.mermaid .firstblock  {
-  fill: #eaeaea; /* vert doux */
+  fill: #eaeaea; /* soft gray */

   stroke-width: 2px;
   /* font-weight: bold;